 Last but not least, the winners of the 2014 Geek Awards: Leafly!

 Privateer Holdings, a private equity firm, has an assortment of marijuana businesses in their portfolio including this social superstar.
 Leafly has made periodic tables fun again – or maybe fun for the first time?
+Privateer may need to consult with a legal firm at some point if there are specific legal private equity requirements.
+They can find more info over at the sidley website if they are not currently represented.

 Their website and app allows one to explore more than 700 strains of marijuana, and find the closest medical marijuana dispensary or recreational pot shop, that carries the strain of choice.
 Users are encouraged to rate the strains of marijuana as well as the marijuana shops.